zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-06-13-LCM-20240613-RNA-Extractions-Zymo.md

 #### Protocol notes:

 - Same as above.
 Same sample and LCM date, but adding a ProK digestion step to see if this helps or hurts our problem.
+Tried to be extra quick with spins and only did the final dry spin for 1 minute.
+Let the water sit on column for 5 whole minutes before elution spin to fully soak column.

 #### Qubit Results

 - Used High Sensitivity RNA Qubit [Protocol](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Qubit-Protocol/)
 - All samples read twice, standard only read once

- RNA Standards: 28.29 (S1) & 301.79 (S2) (**used the HS qubit RNA kit from the fridge instead of molecular drawer, and normally the S2 value is much lower**)
+ RNA Standards: 28.29 (S1) & 301.79 (S2)

 | sample_id | RNA_QBIT_1 | RNA_QBIT_2 | RNA_QBIT_AVG |
 |-----------|------------|------------|--------------|